 Response to Supplier Enquiries

-At the moment Dana is still a relatively small organisation, albeit with aggressive growth plans!, and as such we simply don’t have the resource base to respond directly back to or invite every single interested company to discuss their propositions with us.
+Dana is unable to respond directly back to or invite every single interested company to discuss their propositions with us.
 Should this be the case we sincerely hope that you understand our position and trust us that we will give fair opportunity via FPAL should a requirement arise in the future.